-Motor Power and Torque: BionX claims a power of 500W vs. Falco’s claim of 750W.
-BionX claims a torque of 55Nm vs. Falco’s claim of 45Nm.
-BionX uses a 3-phase technology vs. Falco’s 5-phase technology.
-Falco produces 50% more power than BionX where as BionX produces 22% more torque than Falco.
+Motor Power and Torque: BionX claims the power of 500W vs. Falco's claim of 750W.
+BionX claims a torque of 55Nm vs. Falco's claim of 45Nm.
+BionX uses a 3-phase technology vs. Falco's 5-phase technology.
+Falco produces 50% more power than BionX whereas BionX delivers 22% more torque than Falco.

 Free-Wheeling Resistance: Falco uses a 5-phase hub which has a substantially lower free-wheeling resistance than any existing 3-phase motor including BionX.